jysandy/pyninja/README.md

 ### Chapter 02

 * REPL
-* Numbers, Strings, Lists
+* Numbers, Strings, Lists, Tuples, Sets, Dicts
     - `type()`
-    - A look at some string functions
+    - A look at some string methods
-    - A look at some list functions
+    - A look at some list methods
+    - A look at some set methods
+    - A look at some dict methods
+    - `None`, `True`, `False`
+    - Practice Problems
 * Conditional statements
 * Loops
 * List Comprehensions